wizag-ke/simple/README.md

 # simple
 This is a simple commit.
-This is a test
+This is a test repository